-The male armadillo has a penis that can reach up to 60% of its body length.
+The male armadillo has a penis reaching up to 60% of its body length.
 The male mounts the female from behind after a courtship period, which includes touching, sniffing, and making noises.
-A female armadillo can give birth to as many as 56 offspring in their life.
+A female armadillo always gives birth to four offspring and can give birth to 56 in their lifetime.

 The female armadillo gives birth after a gestation period of 5 months.
-The armadillo can delay the gestation period after conceiving, with it being noted that this can happen up to 18 months before giving birth.
+The armadillo can delay the gestation period up to 18 months after conceiving.

 The mothers allow the pups to come out of the burrow once ready to start foraging for food.
-Nine-banded armadillos start to venture outside after two to three weeks, their shells already hardening.
+Nine-banded armadillos venture outside after two to three weeks, and their shells are already beginning to harden.

 Armadillos of North America

-There are only two armadillo species found outside South America and only one, the nine-banded armadillo found in North America.
-The other, Northern Naked-tailed armadillo, is found in Central America.
+Only two armadillo species are found outside South America, and only one, the nine-banded armadillo found in North America.
+The other, the Northern Naked-tailed armadillo, is located in Central America.

 The nine-banded armadillo has shown sudden and rapid colonization of the Southern United States.
-The range expansion per year is approximately ten times faster than the expansion rate expected for a mammal.
+The range expansion per year is approximately ten times faster than the expansion rate expected for most mammals.

 Sightings further North in the United States are more common.
 Before 1850, the nine-banded armadillo had not crossed the Rio Grande.
-Unsuitable habitat, hunting, and other factors are thought to contribute to the armadillo moving North.
+Unsuitable habitats, hunting, and other factors contributed to the armadillo’s move north.

 Armadillos are not good at conserving body heat and have very little body fat.
 Their habitats reflect this, and they cannot breed in temperatures below -2 degrees.
-Armadillos need a constant water source, with estimates indicating that precipitation of 15 inches annually would be needed for good conditions.
+Armadillos need a constant water source, with at least 15 inches of rain annually for good conditions.